-Leaders: Len and Betty Jo Funk: 812-256-4585 | Stacy Spencer: 812-736-3340
+Leaders: Len and Betty Jo Funk: 812-256-4585

+Stacy Spencer: 812-736-3340

 This club usually meets the first Monday of each month in the basement of Palmyra Church of Christ.
 Golden Clovers 4-H Club does a lot of demonstrations, project nights, and workshops throughout the year.
+They have received the Outstanding Club Award in 2022, 2023, and 2024.
 This club does have members who exhibit livestock but is a more exhibit hall project-oriented club.
 They do a lot of community service activities.
 They welcome new Mini and traditional 4-H members.